rust-lang/log/rfcs/0000-structured-logging.md

 }
 ```

+Other implementations for `std` types can be added in the same fashion.

 ### `Key`

-A `Key` is a short-lived structure that can be represented as a UTF-8 string.
-This might be possible without allocating, or it might require a destination to write into:
+A `Key` is a short-lived structure that can be represented as a UTF-8 string:

 ```rust
 pub struct Key<'k>(_);